FinagleLord/olympus-settlement/README.md

 ## Overview

-Contracts in this repo help you submit a limit order with a lower price than what it is now.
-Later, when the price gets lower enough to meet the requirement of your order, it gets settled.
+Contracts in this repo help you submit a limit order with a lower price than what is available now.
+Later, when the price gets low enough to meet the requirements of your order, it gets settled.

 ## Contracts